nicholaswmin/automap/README.md

 ### Time-complexity of nested lists

-Nested lists will cause the fetching process to occur in [quadratic-time complexity O(n^2)][qtc].
+Lists without any nesting guarantee that the fetching process will occur in [constant-time complexity O(1)][const], regardless of how many lists you have.

-In contrast, lists without any nesting guarantee that the fetching process will occur in [constant-time complexity O(1)][const], regardless of how many lists you have.
+In contrast, nested lists will cause that same process to occur in [quadratic-time complexity O(n^2)][qtc].

-It's important to note that these time-complexity bounds involve network requests, which are *orders of magnitude* slower than usual algorithmic time-complexity problems.
+It's important to note that these time-complexity bounds involve network requests which are *orders of magnitude* slower than usual algorithmic time complexity problems.

 Therefore while nested lists are supported and as efficiently as possible, they are ultimately **not** recommended.